As most people are aware, if you’re thinking of starting a new business or already run one you can claim expenses on some of your costs.

 In regards to bills, they work in a similar way and need to be divided between those used when doing business and not.

-Another area to keep an eye out for is capital allowances.
-This includes things like machinery, gifts of equipment to charity and even fixtures.
+Another area to keep an eye out for is capital allowances, broadly known as ‘plants and machinery’.
+This includes things like:

 There are plenty more things that you can claim expenses for and HMRC have a full list here.